Atlantic Avenue station (BMT Canarsie Line)

-The Atlantic Avenue station is a rapid transit station on the BMT Canarsie Line, a part of the New York City Subway system.
+The Atlantic Avenue station is a rapid transit station on the BMT Canarsie Line of the New York City Subway.
 Located at the intersection of Atlantic and Snediker Avenues at East New York, Brooklyn, it is served by the L train at all times.

 History

 Atlantic Avenue opened July 4, 1889, for the BMT Fulton Street Line portion and on July 28, 1906, for the BMT Canarsie Line portion.
 The Fulton Street Line platforms closed April 26, 1956.
 It was rebuilt in 1916, and was also reconfigured in 2002–2004.
 This station is one of the most well-preserved examples of the Dual Contracts architecture, as much of the period woodwork and ironwork is intact.
 The fare control area was modernized with new lighting and high, rounded windows.
 The stop lies directly above the Long Island Rail Road's East New York station, which is located in the median of Atlantic Avenue.